 Introductory courses let you take a look at officer opportunities without obligation.
 Once you accept a scholarship or enter the final two years, you will make a commitment to serve as an officer on active, reserve, or National Guard duty.

-When you commit, you'll be part of Team Seneca, the Southwestern New York ROTC Battalion, joining cadets form Alfred State College, Alfred University, Houghton College, Jamestown Community College, and the University of Pittsburgh at Bradford.
+When you commit, you'll be part of Team Seneca, the Southwestern New York ROTC Battalion, joining cadets from Alfred State College, Alfred University, Houghton College, Jamestown Community College, and the University of Pittsburgh at Bradford.

 Program completion leads to a presidential appointment as a second lieutenant in the United States Armed Forces.